-In addition to time-based entity generation, the Entity Generator block enables you to generate entities in response to signal-based events that occur during the simulation.
+In addition to time-based entity generation, the Entity Generator block enables you to generate entities in response to events that occur during the simulation.
 In event-based generation, a new entity is generated whenever a message arrives at the input port of the Entity Generator block.

 Event times and the time intervals between pairs of successive entities are not necessarily predictable in advance.